 If you think I am exaggerating, you should know that I have been observing this phenomenon with scientific-like acuity.
 I have even kept records.
 The greatest number of people passing on the sidewalk and converging at the same point–no lie–is fourteen.
 Yes, I said fourteen.
 That included three families with strollers, a group of university students, a mail carrier, and a UPS driver with what looked like a big-screen TV.
 I saw it coming but could do nothing about it.
 It is what I imagine bungee cord jumping to be like.

 So, what is the upshot of all this?
 There is a lesson here about our inability to share.
 Space is a basic necessity of life.
 Yet, it has caused wars, revolutions, strife, and violence.
 We seem incapable of sharing it.
 Forget Gaza and the Mideast.
 We can’t even do it on a sidewalk.
 Think of lawns, parking spaces, armrests, beds.
 Then consider food, water, and energy.
 Remember Lebensraum?
 We might be doomed.

 I can’t be too pessimistic, though.
 There have been attempts throughout history to remedy the situation, most notably in Ancient Egypt.
 Maybe we should take our cue from them.

-Haven’t had enough?
-Go to Robert Brancatelli.
-For books like The Gringo and Laura Fedora, Amazon.
+Image credit: feature by GoaShape on Unsplash.
+For books like The Gringo and Laura Fedora, go to Amazon.
 Stay tuned for Nine Lives and let me know if you’d like a review copy (“The main difference between a cat and a lie is that a cat only has nine lives,” Mark Twain).
 Note to self: August 15, Feast of the Assumption, marks five years back in New York City.
-I did it!